Balloons are the quintessential decor element that must be incorporated into any party theme.

 Step #4 Using Twine to Wrap Balloon

 Using clear twine, begin your banner by leaving about 2 feet of twine before you start wrapping the balloons.
-I used dark ribbon which showed through the gaps, so I recommend using clear twine.
+I used dark ribbon which showed through the gaps, so I recommend using clear twine or fishing line.

 Begin by wrapping the twine around a cluster of balloons.
 Add another set of 4 balloons to the banner and wrap the twine around it as well.